DigiNode-Tools/diginode-tools/README.md

 A DigiNode is a device that runs a [DigiByte](https://digibyte.org/) Full Node and [DigiAsset Node](https://ipfs.digiassetx.com/) helping to further decentralize the DigiByte ecosystem.

 ### What are DigiNode Tools?
-DigiNode Tools are a suite of linux bash scripts that make it easy to setup, monitor and manage your DigiNode via the linux command line.
+DigiNode Tools are a suite of linux bash scripts that make it easy to setup, monitor and manage your DigiNode via the linux command line:
+- DigiNode Setup - Helps you to install, upgrade, backup and restore your DigiByte and/or DigAsset Node.
+- DigiNode Status Monitor - Provides a live dashboard to quickly check the status of your DigiNode.

 For more information, visit: https://diginode.digibyte.help (website coming soon)